Spirit

 NOTE: Artificial nails are legal, provided they are the CORRECT LENGTH.

-NOTE: The legal devices to hold hair away from the face and off the shoulders include: bobby pins, small triangle clips, flat (old fashioned) barrettes, rubber/elastic bands.
+NOTE: At the minimum, all dance and cheer participants must have 180 degree peripheral vision at all times.
+The legal devices to hold hair away from the face and off the shoulders include: bobby pins, small triangle clips, flat (old fashioned) barrettes, rubber/elastic bands.
 Claw clamps of any size are illegal, as are bobby pins with jewels glued on the ends (jewelry rules), bump its, etc.

 Untitled Document